 GLOWING IN PART SHADE

-Windows that face east or west and only get sun part of the day can be dressed to thrill with a variety of plants full of color, texture, and loads of interest.
+Windows that face east or west and only get sun part of the day.
+These can be dressed to thrill with a variety of plants full of color, texture, and loads of interest.
 This green and rose combination shimmers in the shade.

 DESIGN AND CARE TIPS

-Think about hues.
-These are all mixed planters but if you decide to go with a single type of plant, consider getting it in a range of colors or a range of hues within that color.
+- Think about hues.
+These are all mixed planters.
+If you decide to go with a single type of plant, consider getting it in a range of colors.
+Or, a range of hues within that color.

-Think about the color of your house.
-When choosing your plants, be sure to take a cell phone snap of your house’s exterior to get colors that work.
+- Think about the color of your house.
+When choosing plants, be sure to take a cell phone snap of your house's exterior to get colors that work.

 Now, to keep those planters happy!

-Don’t over plant.
+- Don’t over plant.
 This one’s tough, especially when planting annuals.
-They will fill out and if you leave each with room to grow and not have to compete too much for food and water, they’ll be happier and healthier.
+They will fill out.
+If you leave each with room to grow, they won't have to compete too much for food and water.
+Then, they'll be happier and healthier.

 Do you have other conditions and would like a recipe for success?
 Leave a note in comments below.